Phase1es2/TODO-DOCKER-K8S/README.md

             periodSeconds: 10
             failureThreshold: 3
 ```

 helthz() is the endpoint tells k8s, the flask container process is alive and running.

 ready() tells ks that the app and mongodb aarea ready to handle requests.

 After 10s startup delay, k8s will check every 15s, and if/healthz fails 3 times in a row, the container is restarted.

 The readiness probe tells k8s if the pod is ready to receive traffic.
 If this probe fails, the pods stays in the cluster but is removed from the Service endpoint list.

 Monitor the health of the pods using the Kubernetes CLI or the Kubernetes Dashboards.

-Test the health monitoring system by intentionally causing a failure, such as by adding a deliberate error to the application code, and verifying taht kubernetes takes the appropriate actions.
+Test the health monitoring system by intentionally causing a failure, such as by adding a deliberate error to the application code, and verifying that kubernetes takes the appropriate actions.

 ```
 @app.route('/healthz')
 def healthz():
     return "Unhealthy", 500
 ```

 ```
 kubectl apply -f flask-deployment.yaml
 ```